PeterBid/Esperanto/README.md

 #### TeachersProfile

-We used the `id` of each teacher on the teacher list page , to create a `teacherID` which then used with `useParams` created links to the `TeachersProfile` component.
+We used the `id` of each teacher on the teacher list page , to create a `teacherID` which then when used with `useParams`, created links to the `TeachersProfile` component.
 If a user clicks to view the profile of an individual teacher, they are redirected to a page with detailed information about that teacher.

 This is then used to return specific information related to each teacher.
 However if the user is not registered or logged in they are instead prompted to login.